Pallarès Solsona Kitchen Knife

 Each Pallarès knife is hand-fashioned from high-quality carbon steel, and set with a boxwood handle.
 It's a forever piece made by a third-generation knife smith in the small town of Solsona, Spain, not far from Barcelona.
 Each piece is hand-stamped.

 Carbon steel is harder than stainless steel and will hold its edge longer before needing to be sharpened.
 That said, it requires a bit of care and attention.
 Always remember to KEEP YOUR KNIFE DRY, as carbon steel will rust when it remains wet.
 It is also natural for carbon steel to develop a lovely patina over time.
 Run a towel over the knife between uses and be sure to store in a dry place.
+We use a Japanese water stone to keep our blade sharp.

 8-inch knife / 4-inch blade